Carpal Tunnel Syndrome Treatment

 What is Carpal Tunnel Syndrome?

-Carpal Tunnel Syndrome is the most common nerve constriction causing numbness in the hands.
-It is caused by excessive pressure on the median nerve as it goes across the wrist into the hand.
-This nerve is the main nerve providing sensation in the hand and control of the thumb muscles.
-Along with the flexor tendons to the fingers, this nerve goes through a tunnel at the wrist, consisting of the wrist bones and a thick band of fibrous tissue across the top.
+Carpal Tunnel Syndrome is the most common nerve constriction causing hand numbness.
+It occurs when excessive pressure is placed on the median nerve as it travels across the wrist into the hand.
+This nerve provides sensation to the hand and controls the thumb muscles.
+Along with the flexor tendons to the fingers, the nerve passes through a tunnel at the wrist, made up of wrist bones and a thick band of fibrous tissue on top.

-Any increase in the pressure within this space will decrease blood flow to the median nerve, affecting its function and causing numbness, tingling, and burning pain in the hand.
+Any increase in pressure within this space reduces blood flow to the median nerve, impacting its function and causing numbness, tingling, and burning pain in the hand.
 Out of every 1000 people, 3-5 will develop carpal tunnel syndrome in their lifetime.

 How Do I Know I Have it?